 Diablo Lite Drum Enhancer (Cymatics)

-Diablo Lite is a freebie, has a good punch and clip feature.
-The clipper reminds me of IK Multimedia’s Clipper offering soft and hard options.
+Diablo Lite is a freebie that has a good punch and clip feature.
+The clipper reminds me of IK Multimedia’s Clipper, offering soft and hard options.
 The Punch function is the attack.
-I believe the attack pushes specific frequencies maybe even some harmonics.
+I believe the attack pushes specific frequencies, maybe even some harmonics.

-It has a mix option which allows you to blend the wet and dry.
-Unfortunately, there is no sustain, which is odd because it’s a basic parameter but still a good application to download and it’s free.
+It has a mix option that allows you to blend the wet and dry.
+Unfortunately, there is no sustain, which is odd because it’s a basic parameter but still a good application to download, and it’s free.